tearandfix/apcupsd/doc/manual/manual.rst

     SNMP driver.
 This driver accesses the UPS over the network using SNMP.
 This is compatible only with UPSes equipped with an SNMP or Web/SNMP management card.
 By default this is enabled.
---enable-net-snmp  Turns on generation of the
-    obsolete NET-SNMP driver.
-This driver was the precursor to the current snmp driver and is now obsolete.
-It is available as a fallback if the new driver cannot be used for some reason.
-By default this is disabled.
 --enable-pcnet  Turns on generation of the
     PCNET (PowerChute Network Shutdown) driver.
 This driver accesses the UPS over the network using APC's custom protocol.
 This driver can be used as an alternative to SNMP for UPSes equipped with a modern Web/SNMP management card.
---enable-test  This turns on a test driver
+--enable-modbus  Turns on generation of the MODBUS/RS232 driver (default) --enable-modbus-usb  Turns on generation of the MODBUS/USB driver --enable-test  This turns on a test driver
     that is used only for debugging.
 By default it is disabled.
 --enable-gapcmon  This option enables building the GTK GUI front-end for